Bushcraft skills are essential for survival, especially if you plan on bugging out to a remote location.

 We’ve previously talked about survival and bushcraft shelters at length in our other articles.
 Here’s a directory of useful info to help you out:

 Since your shelter is mostly made of wood, you’d want to take extra measures to make sure that it stays dry.

-You also have to create roofs at an angle so rainwater flows at the sides.
+You also have to create roofs at an angle so that rainwater flows at the sides.
 Cover these steep, angled roof frames with broad leaves, starting from the lowest part and working your way towards the top.
 This way, your roof can work like shingles and shed rainwater without a hitch.
-Don't forget to dig a rainwater runoff around your camp so you won't wake up in a puddle.
+Don’t forget to dig a rainwater runoff around your camp so you won’t wake up in a puddle.